goodloop/autoware_auto_mirror/docs/contributors_guide/ide-specific-configuration.md

 Here `$ContentRoot$` will be used to point to the project root which is `~/projects/AutowareAuto`.

 In order for `$ContentRoot$` to work, make sure the
-@ref configuration-change-project-root "project root is changed" to `AutowareAuto` folder.
+@ref ide-specific-configuration-change-project-root "project root is changed" to `AutowareAuto` folder.

 And either:
 - A file in the Project pane that belongs to the project must be selected.